 - Understand the legal Duty of Care

-- Know what your responsibilities as a school when it comes to promoting positive mental health and supporting pupils with mental health needs
+- Know your responsibilities as a school to promote positive mental health and support pupils with mental health needs

 - Clarify when interventions are appropriate and learn how to make referrals